The Science Party space policy is to:

 - Leverage increased public investment in space science; and

-- Provide government, community and business with the information needed to guide investment in space science and technology.
+- Provide government, community and business with information to guide investment in space science and technology.
+Assessment should include mining in space and sovereign launch capability.